 Operational synergies between businesses ultimately must be traceable to links between the value chains of the respective businesses and the resources underlying them.
 When looking for operational synergies between businesses, we are in effect looking for valuable ways to coordinate decision making across the value chain activities of the two businesses.

 But which pairs of activities?
 What decisions do we coordinate, and how will that create value?
-To simplify the process of answering such questions, we propose a structured approach to linking value chain activities across businesses that one might think of as “the algebra of value chains”.
+To simplify the process of answering such questions, we have developed a structured approach to linking value chain activities across businesses that one might think of as “the algebra of value chains”.
 Just as in algebra there are four basic operators that one uses on numbers (addition, subtraction, multiplication, and division), there are four basic operators that one uses on value chains in order to extract synergies.

 What type of synergies are there?